When is Truth and Justice Memorial Day?

 It commemorates those who 'disappeared' under the military junta that came to power in 1976.

-It is held on 24 March, the anniversary of the coup d'état of 1976 that overthrew President Isabel Peron and brought the National Reorganization Process to power.
+This Argentinian public holiday is held on 24 March, the anniversary of the coup d'état of 1976 that overthrew President Isabel Peron and brought the National Reorganization Process to power.
 It was this that started the period known as the Dirty War.

 The Dirty War was a period of state terrorism aimed at left-wing guerrillas, political groups, and socialists.

 Victims of the violence included left-wing activists and militants, including trade unionists, students, journalists, Marxists, Peronist guerrillas and alleged sympathizers.